 Optimizing Images for the Web

-Well… One issue that could occur is that the image that is presented on the viewport is too big in file size.
-This causes the image the slowly load while the rest of the webpage has already loaded and violates one of the Core Web Vitals of Largest Contentful Paint.
+One issue that occurs often is that an image that is presented on the page is too big in file size.
+This causes the image to slowly load while the rest of the webpage has already loaded and violates one of the Core Web Vitals of Largest Contentful Paint (LCP).

-Ideally you don’t want to lose any quality presenting an image but the fact is, you will have to choose between speed vs. quality.
-A couple of tips for selecting compression type:
+Ideally you don’t want to lose any quality presenting an image but the fact of the matter is you will have to choose between quality vs. performance.
+This can be more easily read as choosing between file size and picture quality with the ultimate goal of having a balance between the two.

 If you deliver full size images and rely on browser-side resizing (using CSS or HTML width and height attributes), users are forced to unnecessarily download large images.
-Therefore, images should always be delivered from the server at their final size.
+Therefore, images should always be delivered from the server at their final size through transformations.

-Imgix, Cloudinary, ImageKit offer free service plans that can transform your images on the fly and deliver optimized images that will load quickly on the viewport.
-For personal projects, I use Cloudinary and it’s been able to bring down some of my image sizes from 1.2mb to ~67kb, which makes a significant difference.
+Imgix, Cloudinary, ImageKit offer free service plans that can transform your images on the fly and deliver optimized images to fit your needs.
+I’ve used Imgix for past projects and it’s been able to bring down some of my image sizes without too much of a loss in quality with more options than I know what to do with.

 Even before you use Cloudinary’s q_auto feature, you can reduce the file size by using apps such as Image Shrinker or MacOS’ Quick Actions to reduce file size without sacrificing image quality.